-Unlike more visible under-represented groups, lesbian, gay, bisexual, transgender, queer, questioning and intersex (LGBTQI) persons cannot be readily identified.
-Likewise, there is no easy method of identifying allies who are supportive of LGBTQI issues.
-As one component of the UMKC LGBTQIA Resource Center, our Safe Space Training strives to provide a way for understanding and supportive persons within the University community to prominently identify themselves.
-These students, faculty and staff proudly display a “Safe Space” sign on their doors and in their offices to signify their commitment as a resource and open ear.
-There are two campus-wide Safe Space Trainings per semester open to anyone interested.
+Unlike more visible underrepresented groups, lesbian, gay, bisexual, transgender, queer, questioning, intersex, and asexual (LGBTQIA) persons cannot be readily identified.
+Likewise, there is no easy method for this community to identify allies who are supportive of LGBTQIA communities and their issues.
+As one component of UMKC LGBTQIA Programs & Services, our Safe Space Training program strives to provide a way for understanding and supportive persons within the UMKC community to promimently identify their commitment as an ally.
+These students, faculty, and staff proudly display a “Safe Space” sign on their doors or in their workspace to signify their commitment as a resource and open ear to our LGBTQIA community.

 If you are interested in having a Safe Space Training for your group, please email firstname.lastname@example.org.